gadimbaylisahil/pandabize_frontend/README.md

 npm test
 ```

-If you have issue in running tests try running
+If you have issues in running tests try running
 `brew install watchman`